Chapter 7 · Always-On AI: The Era of Ambient Intelligence

 Ambient intelligence is already generating measurable value in four domains:

 Email and Communication Management Background agents that read incoming communications, classify by urgency and topic, draft responses to routine messages, and surface action items across threads.
-The most mature deployments handle 30–40% of routine email volume with minimal human intervention.
+The most mature deployments are usually scoped first to routine, low-risk communication patterns, where the value comes from reducing attention load without silently taking over consequential judgement.

 Continuous Monitoring and Alerting Operations agents that watch system metrics, log streams, and error rates across production infrastructure — correlating signals that would take a human analyst hours to connect, and surfacing diagnostics alongside alerts rather than raw numbers.
-These systems reduce mean-time-to-detection (MTTD) significantly.
+The operational goal is to reduce mean-time-to-detection (MTTD) by turning raw telemetry into prioritised, contextualised alerts rather than simply adding another dashboard.

 Deal and Market Intelligence Sales and strategy agents that monitor competitor announcements, pricing changes, regulatory filings, and news relevant to an organisation's market position.
 Rather than delivering raw feeds, they synthesise changes into structured briefings with relevance scores and suggested responses.